Jetson Nano Benchmarks on Fastvideo SDK

 For Jetson Nano we've done benchmarks for the following image processing kernels which are conventional for camera applications: white balance, demosaic, color correction, LUT, resize, gamma, jpeg / jpeg2000 / h.264 encoding, etc. It's not a full set of Fastvideo SDK features, but this is just an example of what we could get with Jetson Nano.

 We've measured GPU kernel time for each image processing module to get understanding of how fast it could be done on Jetson Nano.
-This is the way to evaluate total time for chosen set of modules from Fastvideo SDK.
+This is the way to evaluate total time for the chosen set of modules from Fastvideo SDK.
 As soon as for some modules the performance depends on image content, you can request Fastvideo SDK for NVIDIA Jetson Nano (or for any othe NVIDIA GPU) for evaluation and to carry on with your own tesing.

 CUDA initialization and GPU memory buffers allocations are not included in the benchmarks.
 Usually we do that just once, before the measurements, so it doesn't affect GPU performance.